dndworld/dndworld.github.io/rules.md

 ==- 1️️2️ **Comply with Staff's Requests.**
 If a staff member, in an official capacity, asks you to either do or stop something, you are expected to comply.

-If you have an issue with such a request, again you may raise the matter by sending a message to `@-FanMail-`, or by messaging a higher ranking staff member.
+If you have an issue with such a request, again you may raise the matter by sending a message to `@FanMail`, or by messaging a higher ranking staff member.
 ==- 1️️3️ **This is an English-speaking server.**

 We disallow discussions in other languages due to difficulties in moderating, and so that everyone can understand each other.